h2oai/h2o-2/h2o-docs/source/developuser/how_r_interacts_with_h2o.rst

 The H2O R package overloads generic operations like 'summary' and '+' with this new H2OParsedData class.
-The R core parser makes callbacks into the H2O R package, and these operations then get shipped over an HTTP connection to the H2O cloud.
+The R core parser makes callbacks into the H2O R package, and these operations get sent to the H2O cloud over an HTTP connection.

-The H2O cloud performs the big data operation (say '+' on two columns of a dataset imported into H2O) and returns a reference to the result.
+The H2O cloud performs the big data operation (for example, '+' on two columns of a dataset imported into H2O) and returns a reference to the result.
-This reference is stored in a new H2OParsedData S4 object inside the R program.
+This reference is stored in a new H2OParsedData S4 object inside R.